awrdj/t00ls/monosegment/DEPLOYMENT.md

 @tailwind utilities;

-3. Configure Vite & GitHub Pages
+3. Configure Vite

-Open vite.config.js and replace everything inside with this (assuming your repository is exactly named t00ls):
+Open vite.config.js and replace everything inside with this exact code.
+The base path is critical so GitHub knows it's inside a subfolder.

 import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'

 export default defineConfig({
   plugins: [react()],
-  base: '/t00ls/',
+  base: '/t00ls/monosegment/',
 })

-Open package.json.
-Find the "scripts" section and add the deploy line so it looks exactly like this:

-  "scripts": {
-    "dev": "vite",
-    "build": "vite build",
-    "lint": "eslint . --ext js,jsx --report-unused-disable-directives --max-warnings 0",
-    "preview": "vite preview",
-    "deploy": "gh-pages -d dist"
-  },

 🔄 Phase 2: Updating the App (Do this every time!)

-Whenever you make updates in the AI Canvas and want to push the new version live, follow these two simple steps:
+Whenever you make updates in the AI Canvas and want to push the new version live, follow these steps using the simple drag-and-drop method:

 1. Copy the Code